A guide to the art of staffage in Old Master paintings

 Figures strolling along the riviera

 Italian view painters like Vanvitelli, and most famously Canaletto, peppered their vedute with figures from a cross-section of society, from fashionable merchants to beggarly paupers.
 Such anecdotal scenes are said to be accurate transcriptions of everyday life, giving us a glimpse not only of contemporary fashions but also of the seasons depicted.
-As a clear morning sun begins to flood Naples’ Riviera, some figures dress warmly in capes and hats, perhaps suggesting the weather of a cool crisp spring day.
+As a clear morning sun begins to flood Naples’ riviera, some figures dress warmly in capes and hats, perhaps suggesting the weather of a cool crisp spring day.

-The animals and birds of Paradise
+Animals and birds of Paradise

 The Liberation of Saint Peter, an event described in the Acts of the Apostles (12: 6-7), was particularly popular in the oeuvre of Hendrik van Steenwijk the Younger.
 The Flemish artist painted more than 25 different versions of the scene, each time rendering his sleeping guards in new and unique ways.
+In the biblical tale, the apostle Peter is liberated from prison by an angel.
+The act had particular resonance for viewers in its allusion to the soul of man being liberated from the prison of the tomb.

 By illuminating the larger figures at the forefront of the present work, the artist adds a sense of receding depth to the picture.
 As such, it is possible to make out the faint figure of Peter being led up the stairs from out of the dark vault.